shrekmp4/sqlguide/README.md

 ## AÑADIR-DATOS

-Para poder añadir datos a una tabla en SQL tienes que usar **INSERT INTO**
+Para poder añadir datos a una tabla en SQL tienes que utlizar **INSERT INTO**

 Añadir datos a tabla en sus columnas. **[+]🟢**
 ```sql